mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 - Are the title and description both well written?
 - Are either of them over-long?
 - Are either of them missing?
-- When displayed in the search results, do yo think they are helping the person searching?
+- When displayed in the search results, do you think they are helping the person searching?
 - Are they helping the search ranking of the company? - *You can't answer this, but do think about it*.

 <!-- end div -->